 What is autism spectrum disorder?

-Autism spectrum disorder is a condition affecting nearly 1 in 68 children.
-ASD is almost five times more common in males (1 in 42) than females (1 in 189).
+Autism spectrum disorder is a condition affecting nearly 1 in 59 children.
+ASD is four times more common in males than females.
 In its mildest form, autism primarily affects social skills.
 In severe cases, individuals are unable to care for themselves and have profound intellectual disabilities and severely impaired social skills.

 Previously, mild cases of autism spectrum disorder were diagnosed as Asperger’s syndrome and more severe cases as autism.
 The previous diagnosis of Asperger’s syndrome was characterized by impaired social skills and repetitive behaviors or rituals in the absence of a significant language delay or overall cognitive impairment.
 The previous diagnosis of autistic disorder (autism) included a wide range of symptoms such as lack of appropriate peer relationships, little or no use of verbal communication, and inability to sustain a conversation (for those with adequate speech).